Social Security Administration (SSA) Monthly Data for

 The data contained in these datasets show the overall cumulative number of elapsed days (including processing time for transit, technical determinations, medical determinations, and quality review) from the date of filing through the date payment is made or the denial notice is issued for all initial claims that require a medical determination for fiscal years 2008 on.
 For information on our Supplemental Security Income (SSI) program processing time, go to: Title XVI Blind/Disabled Average Processing Time.

 Go to Benefits for People with Disabilities to learn more about SSA's disability programs.

 These datasets provide the overall cumulative number of elapsed days (including processing time for transit, technical (non-medical aspects) determinations, medical determinations, and SSA quality review) from the date of filing through the date payment is made or the denial notice is issued for all initial claims that require a medical determination.
 The data include monthly processing time for fiscal years 2008 and later.
 Fiscal year average processing time is the only cumulative figure; all monthly data are for a single month.

 The average processing time is the total number of days to process all initial disability claims requiring a medical determination divided by the total number of initial disability claims requiring a medical determination that we process during a particular month, or cumulatively for all months for the fiscal year.

 Data Collection Description

-Field C: average processing (elapsed) time in days for disability claims, including combined initial Title II disability and Title XVI blind/disabled determinations, excluding technical denials, for each month and for the fiscal year.
+Average Processing Time (in days): Processing time for disability claims, including combined initial Title II disability and Title XVI blind/disabled determinations, excluding technical denials, for each month and for the fiscal year.
 Counts are only cumulative in the calculation for the fiscal year figure.